The two wounds in the Hands,

 Col. Chapultepec Alamar

 22540 Tijuana, B.C.
-MEXICO

 Missionaries of Charity Fathers